The Black Colt: Summary

-In a land to the East of Persia, a king rules with his beautiful wife.
+In a land to the east of Persia, a king rules with his beautiful wife.
 She bears him a son they name Malik Khorsheed ("The Sun Prince").
 His destiny is foretold to be an unhappy one.
 He grows up to be a fine horseman and great archer.

 One day, his mother dies, and the boy falls into a deep sadness.
-To appease the boy's grief, the king's viziers tells the king a dervish has come to the palace to bring a gift to the prince: a black colt with a star on its head.
+To appease the boy's grief, the king's viziers tell the king a dervish has come to the palace to bring a gift to the prince: a black colt with a star on its head.
 The prince takes the horse - which he named Korreh-ę-Siyah ("Black Colt") - as his friend and companion, and spends the days riding the horse after his studies.

-Years pass, and the king marries another queen.
-The queen begins to despise her step-son, because her husband spends most of his time with the boy, and begins to plot against him.
+Years pass, and the king marries again.
+The new queen begins to despise her stepson, because her husband spends most of his time with the boy, and begins to plot against him.
 Black Colt senses that the new queen is secretly harbouring ill-will towards the boy, and warns him to be on his guard for any attempt on his life.
 Malik Khorsheed dismisses the colt's warnings, but heeds the words.

 And so the queen begins her plans: she orders some servants to dig up a hole on the way to the stables and fill it with branches.
 Malik Khorsheed escapes the first attempt by taking another path to the stables, and because the colt warned him.
 The next time, the queen brings some poisoned food to his room, but the colt warned him not to eat any food she gives him.

 The queen, then, plots to destroy the only thing the boy loves more than his father, the horse.
-With the help from her Qamar Vizir, she feigns illness and her personal doctor advises a three-day diet from the meat of black horse.
+With the help from her Qamar Vizir, she feigns illness and her personal doctor advises a three-day diet of the meat of a black horse.
 After hearing this, the shah is in a dilemma: to save his queen, whose life is more valuable than an animal, he must kill the horse and deeply hurt his own son.
 He decides on killing the colt, and finding another horse for his son.

 Malik Khorsheed goes to the stables and talks to his Black Colt, which talks to him about the grim fate that awaits it, on the very orders of his father, the shah.
-Black Colt reveals the new queen's deception, and laments that the boy could not do convince his father to the contrary.
+Black Colt reveals the new queen's deception, and laments that the boy could not convince his father to the contrary.
 The horse, however, concocts a plan: the next day, when the clock strikes ten, the horse will neigh to draw his attention, and Malik Khorsheed must leave school, and ask his father for one last ride on the horse.